 A surprisingly different itinerary and a fresh perspective

-When my partner and I are planning a trip to Mexico, we aren’t dreaming about palm-lined beaches and stiff margaritas – though we may enjoy both from time to time 😉 No, we’re planning our days around watching the antics of the colorful endemic birds, hiking the pine-oak clad forests of the Sierra Madre and enjoying delicious street food like deep friend churros dusted in cinnamon sugar.
-Our most recent trip took us to the states of Nayarit and Jalisco, where we visited the 16th century village of El Tuito, took an evening boat ride through a jungle wetland, ventured into the interior mountains to stay with a local indigenous Huichol family, and visited the Vallarta Botanical Gardens, where I was honored to be invited to teach bird sketching classes as part of their bird watching festival.
+When I’m planning a trip to Mexico, I’m not dreaming about palm-lined beaches and stiff margaritas – though I may enjoy both from time to time 😉 No, I’m planning our days around watching the antics of the colorful endemic birds, hiking the pine-oak clad forests of the Sierra Madre and enjoying delicious street food like deep friend churros dusted in cinnamon sugar.
+One trip took me to the states of Nayarit and Jalisco, where I visited the 16th century village of El Tuito, took an evening boat ride through a jungle wetland, ventured into the interior mountains to stay with a local indigenous Huichol family, and visited the Vallarta Botanical Gardens, where I was honored to be invited to teach bird sketching classes as part of their bird-watching festival.

 Slideshow from my Birds & Blossoms Sketching Retreat

-Haikus written by one of our guests on a recent tour
+Haikus written by one of my guests on a sketching tour

 Head-first a newborn